 - PhiMiSci does not have a word limit and accepts submissions in different lengths and formats (including theoretical articles, reviews, and commentaries).
 If the authors are aiming at a specific format, this should be reflected in the title and abstract.
 While we expect a majority of submissions to be between 4,000 and 12,000 words (excluding references), we do allow for exceptions if the length of an article is justified by its content.
 If this is not the case - i.e. if the article is unnecessarily long or too short - please comment on this in your review.

-- If the article has been submitted for inclusion in a Special Topic, it must clearly fall within the thematic scope of that Special Topic.
-Please also note that Special Topics may have different word limits!
+- If the article has been submitted for inclusion in a special issue, it must clearly fall within the thematic scope of that special issue.
+Please also note that special issues may have different word limits!

 - Please note that PhiMiSci does not allow for more than two rounds of review, with very few exceptions.
 This means that we may ask you to review a revised version of the article, but it is unlikely we will ask you to review a second revision.